mrkaleArduinoLib/gbj_tm1637/README.md

 <a id="gbj_tm1637"></a>
 ## gbj_tm1637()
 #### Description
-The constructor method sanitizes and stores physical features of the display to the class instance object.
+The constructor method sanitizes and stores physical features of the display and limited ones for the sake of a sketch to the class instance object.

 #### Syntax
     gbj_tm1637(uint8_t pinClk, uint8_t pinDio, uint8_t grids);

 #### Parameters
 - **pinClk**: Microcontroller pin's number utilized as a serial clock.
-	- **Valid values**: non-negative integer by microcontroller datasheet
+	- **Valid values**: non-negative integer b(according to a microcontroller datasheet)
 	- **Default value**: 2